Goji berry is a fruit popular in Tibet. The

 Goji berry has been used for centuries in Asia for eye health benefit and to

 maintain vitality.
-I cannot find any published research regarding the use of
+I can find few published research regarding its use in humans or the benefit of drinking goji juice.
+I understand

-searches online for goji berry, but most of these claims are premature and not
+there are countless claims when one searches online, but most of these claims are premature and not

-Some of the online goji berry health benefit claims include such
+Some of the online claims include such

 promises as, "Would you believe the average woman in the Himalayan Hunza tribe